 I was thinking recently about a Bob Dylan line: “He not busy being born is busy dying.”

 There’s a challenge in those words that resonates with me.
-If I look at my day, my week, my year – how much time do I spend “being born,” seeking out moments that are life-giving or transformative?
+If I look at my day, my week, my year, how much time do I spend “being born,” seeking out life-changing or transformative moments?
 A few minutes here and there, if I’m honest.
 Recognizing that is important.
 Changing it is more important.
 (And much harder!)

 I also started to think about what this quote means in the world of content.
 How many organizations are stuck in a “this is how we’ve always done things” workflow?
 Many of them.
 And the bigger the organization, the more likely they are to be stuck.